mahlberger/DAT255-Dreamteam/group docs/social-contract.md

 Som ogiltlig frånvaro räknas att man uteblir, utan meddelad RIMLIG orsak eller utom rimlig tid eller sen ankomst med mer än 5 minuter till veckans fasta möte.

+## Skyldigheter
+* All members are responsible for making sure that they have work assigned to them during the sprint.
+Once the work you have assigned yourself is complete you shall assign yourself new tasks from Trello.

 ## Ansvarsområden
 Scrum master, Max Nyman - har sista ordet